-Owning a home means having a little piece of the world where your family can grow – a place your children can return to after first days of kindergarten, first dates, and first years at college.
+Owning a home means having a little piece of the world where your family can grow – a place that is finally your own, where you’ll have countless get togethers and raise your family.

 Keep your home from becoming a significant liability

 Until it’s paid off, there’s plenty of financial risks built into your mortgage.
 If you can’t make the monthly payments, for example, your bank could sell your property to cover its losses.
 That’s why many homeowners enter a mortgage with someone else – like a spouse, partner or parent.
 Often, this person is helping limit the financial risk of buying a home.

 But, what happens if you were to pass away too soon?
 Your co-signer could end up facing that financial responsibility alone.
 If that happened, it could undermine the stability you have worked so hard to provide.
 Enter, term life insurance.

 There are significant differences between term life insurance and mortgage life insurance policies, and it’s important to know what you’re getting before buying coverage.